catseye/Chrysoberyl/README.markdown

     for this purpose (e.g. generally recommend Perl 5.8.some).
 *   Have some way to indicate, on the implementation, that it needs building, even if the language is not always compiled (Haskell.)
-*   Have some way to indicate, on the implementation, that it does *not* need building, even if the language is generally compiled (Java, Erlang, C64 dists which include the compiled version.)
+*   When it does not need building (dist has executables), don't say you still require the language to run it (if it's, say, C++).
+*   When it does not need building (dist has executables), still, tell how you would build it if you want to.

 Extrapolate the above for distributions (do that for each implementation in the distribution.)